mirkosalaris/lorenzoIlMagnifico/UML/LorenzoIlMagnifico/note.md

 > this is a class, one instance for each actual game.

 	+run():
-		the only public method.
-This starts the game calling all other method of the class
+		This starts the game calling all the private methods of the class

+	~getBoardInstance():
+	    return the reference to Board

 	-initialize():
 		* creates an instance of the model, instantiating Board and then calling board.initialize().
 		* creates an instance of ModelCommunicator and save into it the instance of the board
 	-play():
-		start the game logic, instantiating period by period -finalScoring():
+		start the game logic.
+Instatiate period by period getting the deckset through Board, calling board.getDeckSet(periodNumber)

+	-finalScoring():
-		this is called at the end of the game to know the winner
+		this is called at the end of the game.
+It invokes Scorer

 ## Period
 > a class instantiated by game and characterized by a periodNumber

-	Constructor: accept a periodNumber
+	Constructor: accept a periodNumber and a DeckSet

 	+start():
-		gets the deckset through ModelCommunicator and Board, calling board.getDeckSet(periodNumber)
 		create two instances of Round, passing them the deckSet.
 		Then it invokes round.startRound()